livz/livz.github.io/_posts/2018-05-14-UnderTheWire-Groot.md

 The password for level 7 is the name of the executable, without the extension: ```star-lord_rules```.

-The article mentioned in the *Hintt* section is not needed to solve this but it's a good read: [Windows Registry Persistence, Part 2: The Run Keys and Search-Order](https://blog.cylance.com/windows-registry-persistence-part-2-the-run-keys-and-search-order)
+The article mentioned in the *Hint* section is not needed to solve this but it's a good read: [Windows Registry Persistence, Part 2: The Run Keys and Search-Order](https://blog.cylance.com/windows-registry-persistence-part-2-the-run-keys-and-search-order)

 ## Groot 7